yugabyte/yugabyte-db/docs/content/latest/explore/query-1-performance/query-tuning-intro.md

 Avoid `SELECT COUNT(*)` queries in most cases, as they can require a full scan of the table to get the results.
 This can cause query degradation, and in some cases cause the query to not return at all.

-Because most of the queries above use `account_id` as the main qualifier, we can avaoid a sequential scan by creating a direct index on that column, and then use the `INCLUDE` feature to cover the other columns that we also want in the index.
+Because most of the queries above use `account_id` as the main qualifier, you can avoid a sequential scan by creating a direct index on that column, and then using the `INCLUDE` feature to cover the other columns that you also want in the index.
 Indexing is a powerful tool that can speed up queries with higher latencies.
-When creating an index, we want to consider the column cardinality, as well as the different index types.
+When creating an index, consider the column cardinality, as well as the different index types.

 We create the index as follows: